claytondaley/DAM4/README.md

  - [x] Provide a transparent experience for ResourceSpace despite the ZF2 wrapper layer.
  - [x] Pageview Tracking - Capture legacy page requests as they pass through the Zend layer, getting around limitations in the legacy RS code arising from AJAX calls.
 Opportunities for improvement include:
- - [x] (using ZfcUser) Authentication - Bridge Zend\Authentication to the RS codebase so Zend modules can be used for site-wide authentication.
+ - [x] Authentication (using ZfcUser) - Bridge Zend\Authentication to the RS codebase so Zend modules can be used for site-wide authentication.
-     - [] Upgrade to ZfcUser 2.x branch (blocked by ZfcUserAdmin dependency)
+     - [ ] Upgrade to ZfcUser 2.x branch (blocked by ZfcUserAdmin dependency)
-     - [] Reset password experience
+     - [ ] Reset password experience
- - [x] (using ZfcUserAdmin) Enhanced Authentication - Add compatible user admin screens (then hijack legacy URLs)
+ - [x] Enhanced Authentication (using ZfcUserAdmin) - Add compatible user admin screens (then hijack legacy URLs)
-     - [] Upgrade to support ZfcUser 2.x
+     - [ ] Upgrade to support ZfcUser 2.x
- - [] Branding - Make it easy to brand aspects of the system including the logo, page titles, and other descriptions
+ - [x] Branding - Make it easy to brand aspects of the system including the logo, page titles, and other descriptions
-     - [] Ensure branding extends to ZfcUser
+     - [x] Ensure branding extends to ZfcUser
-     - [] Ensure branding extends to ZfcUserAdmin
+     - [x] Ensure branding extends to ZfcUserAdmin
-     - [] Ensure branding extends to future ZF2 modules
+     - [ ] Ensure branding extends to future ZF2 modules
- - [] Settings Experience - Many (MANY!) of the settings in Legacy RS are set using global variables in a config.php file.
-DAM4 intends to provide a single, GUI-based setting experience combining settings from the database and the config.php file.
+ - [x] Settings Experience (using ZF2 config files) - Many (MANY!) of the settings in Legacy RS are set using global variables in a config.php file.
+DAM4 intends to provide an enhanced setting experience.
+     - [ ] GUI - Convert settings experience to a single, GUI-base
+     - [ ] Database - Combine DAM4 and RS database settings
- - [] Enhanced Tracking - Support for tracking geographic search (currently !geo... keyword gets tracked like any search term)
+ - [ ] Enhanced Tracking - Support for tracking geographic search (currently !geo... keyword gets tracked like any search term)
- - [] Enhanced Tracking - Support for dynamic results in advanced search (currently tracked when user clicks through to the result set)
+ - [ ] Enhanced Tracking - Support for dynamic results in advanced search (currently tracked when user clicks through to the result set)

 Installation
 ------------